TomasTrencansky/VHDL_Clock/README.md

 ![speedup_sim](images/Speedup_waveform.png)

 ### [Change](https://github.com/TomasTrencansky/VHDL_Clock/blob/main/components/Change/Change.vhd)
-Depending on inputs sets right outputs to '1' until they are rest to '0' by rst input.
+Depending on inputs, this component sets right outputs to '1' until they are reset to '0' by rst input.
 Only one of change outputs (0,1,2) can be '1' at one time.
 Component change has 5 inputs and 4 outputs.

 Inputs